-13 The Racing Act 2003 specifies that a Board venue means the premises that are owned or leased by the New Zealand Racing Board and where the main business carried on at the premises is providing racing betting or sports betting services.
+8 The Racing Act 2003 specifies that a Board venue means the premises that are owned or leased by the New Zealand Racing Board and where the main business carried on at the premises is providing racing betting or sports betting services.
 Historically, these venues were referred to as Totalisator Agency Board (TAB) venues.

+The New Zealand Racing Board requires the consent of the Council if it proposes to establish a Board/TAB venue.
+In respect of TAB venues, the Gambling Venues Policy will only apply to applications for the establishment of stand-alone Board venues.
 Board venues are premises that are owned or leased by the New Zealand Racing Board, where the main business is providing racing and/or sports betting services.
 It does not cover the installation of TAB terminals in premises not owned or leased by the TAB (e.g. hotels, bars and clubs).